-- 2 Sam 22 = Ps 18 (4 references) is a summary psalm of praise that 2 Sam reports as an epilog on David's life. - Ps 42-43 (one composition, as the refrain shows; 3 references) is a psalm of lament (crying out for help in trouble) while David was exiled from Jerusalem under Absalom's rebellion. - Ps 102 (3 references) is titled, "A Prayer of the Afflicted."
+- Ps 42-43 (3 references) is a psalm of lament (crying out for help in trouble) while David was exiled from Jerusalem under Absalom's rebellion. - Ps 102 (3 references) is "A Prayer of the Afflicted."

 Jonah knows the Scriptures, and turns to them for encouragement in his darkest hour.